IDIL Tracks

 Details

-The program is supported by a network of laboratories unique in the world, developing research on a wide range of topics in these vast disciplinary fields.
-At the start of the Master's program, the student, the teaching staff and a research team work together to draw up a training plan, enabling the student to customize a specialized program in plant sciences or microbiology.
+The program draws on a network of laboratories that is unique in the world, conducting research on a wide range of topics within these broad disciplinary fields.
+The student’s academic plan is developed at the start of the Master’s program in collaboration with the student, the faculty, and a research team, allowing for a customized track specializing in plant sciences or microbiology.

 To follow this track, students must have acquired a very good level of knowledge in molecular and cellular biology and genetics on the one hand, and in plant physiology and microbiology on the other.
 Knowledge of bioinformatics would be appreciated.
 A good command of scientific English is required.
 Autonomy and the ability to work as part of a team are essential.
 Graduates of this Master's program will have acquired advanced skills in a research theme related to plant sciences or their interactions in the agro-environment, leading to the management of fundamental research or research and development projects.